grofit/aurelia-chart/readme.md

 * Do not use textual data for values

-ChartJS can only handle numeric data, and we try to account for this when you receive input via knockout bindings as by default ko treats all input values as a string, ChartJS dislikes this, so we have to go through the generated data and manually replace textual instances of numbers to actual numbers.
+ChartJS can only handle numeric data, and we try to account for this when you receive input via bindings as by default input values are a string, ChartJS dislikes this, so we have to go through the generated data and manually replace textual instances of numbers to actual numbers.

 * It is advised you set a throttle when you use `should-update`, and a graph will only update if `should-update` is true